SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 For instance, in an improper white balance, the whites may have tints of yellow, green, red, or some other color.
 White balance’s formal definition is the process of gathering the accurate colors for the light that is available.
 Your camera may come with a white balance menu and an auto white balance feature.

-### 14. Sync (Synchronization)
+### 14. Audio - Sync

-A production is synchronized when the audio aligns with the video imaging.
+When the audio is recorded separately than the camera, you will need to sync to he recording to the camera audio during the edit.

+For example, if you see someone's mouth moving at a different time than the recording audio, you would report an "audio sync error".

-### 15. Frame Rate
+### 15. Audio - Denoise

-The frame rate is the rate that your shutter cycles through opening and closing or when the sensor captures video in a 1 second period.

-Common frame rate examples: 24, 25, 29.97, 30, 50, 60.
-The frame rate is expressed through frames per second (fps).
+Audio Denoising is the process of reducing unwanted audio anomolies like background ambience, wind, or static from dialogue without affecting the quality.

+### 16. Audio - Levels

+When video editing, it's important to have standard audio levelling.

+For example, if the presenter's voice is too quiet, it can be improved by increasing the gain of the audio clip.
+Vice versa if the dialogue/music is too loud, the audio levels would need to be lowered to reduce peaking.

+### 17. Audio - Clarity

+Audio that is clear and audible without any unintentional distortion.

+### 18. Cut - Jump Cut

+Is a single continuous shot of a subject and is broken into parts, with a piece of footage being removed in order to render the effect of jumping forward in time.
+Jump cuts are a quick and dirty way to remove silence in an interview or presentation and "Ums" in the dialogue.

+### 19. Cut - Punch In

+This is when the same video clip is used from one cut to another, but the scale is increased from one zoom level to the next.

+For example, you can punch in from a wide shot to a medium shot using the same clip to get a closer angle.

+**NOTE: This is easily achieved when using 2k or 4k resolution footage.

-### 16. Dissolve
+### 19. Transition - Cross Dissolve

-It's a transition effect in which one video clip (or picture) fades out gradually as another image replaces it.
+Is a transition effect in which one video clip (or picture) gradually fades out and is replaced by another image or video clip.

+For example, when transitioning from a full screen share to the presenter on stage, using a cross dissolve makes the edit smoother.

-### 17. Fade
+### 21. Transition - Fade

-It's a transition effect in which one video clip (or picture) fades out gradually as it blends into (or appear out of) a colour clip.
+Is a transition effect in which one video clip (or picture) fades out gradually as it blends into (or appear out of) a colour clip.

+For example, "Fade to Black" is commonly used to visually signal the end of a scene or when changing from one subject to another.

-### 18. Rendering
+### 22. Video Rendering

-It is the method of combining all the clips (including modifications and additional features) to create a refined video clip.
+Is the operation by which the computer processes the edited sequence to allow for a full resolution preview to be watched.
+This includes all visual effects without the need of buffering and results in a smoother viewing experience during playback.

+### 23. Video Export

+When a video edit is complete, it's time to export a video file from your video editing software.
+The exported file is usually uploaded to an online platform e.g. Youtube.

+**NOTE: It is important to check the export settings to ensure that they are set to High Quality 1080p as a standard.

-### 19. Picture Lock (Test Passed)
+### 24. Picture Lock (Test Passed)

 The video has been approved and the feedback loop is closed.
 It is the stage of the editing process in which there are no more alterations to the length and order of the shots.
 The editing crew may continue to work on the sound and visual effects at their own discretion as long as it does not drastically change the overall message, tempo, beats, and story of the picture-locked video.